fbpx

 More About Sentinel Net Lease

-Sentinel Net Lease is a privately-owned real estate investment firm that acquires and manages commercial real estate properties across the nation.
+Sentinel Net Lease is a privately-owned real estate investment firm.
+They acquire and manages commercial real estate properties across the nation.
 Their philosophy marries institutional-quality, data-driven investment analysis with exceptional boots-on-the-ground operational experience and meticulous asset management to deliver strong, risk-adjusted returns.
 Sentinelcurrently own 17 assets totaling over 1.5 million square feet with assets under management in excess of $280MM

-Sentinel Net Lease just launched Sentinel Opportunity Fund I. During this time of market uncertainty, Sentinel will leverage its capabilities and track record to take advantage of favorable industry tailwinds and the compelling risk-return profile of stabilized office, retail, and industrial properties..
+Sentinel Net Lease just launched Sentinel Opportunity Fund I. Sentinel will leverage its expertise during market uncertainty to seize favorable industry tailwinds.
+They focus on stabilized office, retail, and industrial properties with compelling risk-return profiles.
 Visit https://www.sentineloppfund.com/ to learn more.